 Hwa Chong Celebrates Her 100th Birthday26 Mar 2019

-As part of its 100th Anniversary celebrations, HCI launched the Kuo Chuan Centennial Art Gallery (KCCAG) Project and organized the Founders’ Day Centennial Gala Dinner, in collaboration with Hwa Chong Alumni Association (HCAA), on 21 March, from 7pm to 10.15pm.
+As part of its 100th Anniversary celebrations, HCI launched the Kuo Chuan Centennial Art Gallery (KCCAG) Project and collaborated with the Hwa Chong Alumni Association (HCAA) in organising the Founders’ Day Centennial Gala Dinner on 21 March, from 7pm to 10.15pm.
 Our Guest-of Honour, Prime Minister Lee Hsien Loong launched the Gallery and delivered a speech at the Dinner.

 For the launch of the Project, KCCAG featured the works of pioneer artists cum former Hwa Chong teachers like Liu Kang (刘抗), Cheong Soo Pieng (钟泗滨), Chen Wen Hsi (陈文希) and Chen Chong Swee (陈宗瑞).
 These esteemed artists have successfully blended the best of the East and West in creating the distinctive “Nanyang style” art-form.
 Exhibits of alumnus and popular local illustrator Lee Kow Fong (Ah-Guo, 阿 果)’s works, as well as those of the school’s Art Elective Programme’s (AEP) students were included to feature Singapore’s artistic heritage and cultural assets as part of Singapore’s 2019 Bicentennial commemoration.